Updated June 22, 2026·10 min read

 How do I manage multiple brand voices for different clients?

 Look for tools that offer isolated voice profiles.
-Velocity's Brand Identities keep each client's voice model completely separate, switching brands is a one-click action, not a prompt rebuild.
-Some platforms offer multi-voice features on higher tiers, but prompt-based voice switching introduces bleed risk between clients.
+Velocity's Brand Identities keep each client's voice model separate: 3 on Pro, 5 on Pro Max, and 10 on Pro Max + Business.
+Switching brands is a one-click action, not a prompt rebuild.

 ← Back to all posts